dinujaperera93/transformer-based-sentiment-and-topic-modelling/README.md

-# Transformer-Based Sentiment Analysis, Topic Modelling, and Insight Extraction from Company Reviews
+# Transformer-based Sentiment Analysis, Topic Modelling, and Insight Extraction from Company Reviews

 This repository contains the full MSc Data Science project focused on analysing Glassdoor UK company reviews using transformer-based models.
 The work combines sentiment classification, topic modelling, and named entity analysis to derive actionable insights about organisational culture and employee perception.